-On June 24, 2016, Harvard University filed complaints against Micron and GlobalFoundries (see below) for practicing patented technology owned by Harvard without licensing the right to do so.
+On June 24, 2016, Harvard University filed complaints against Micron and GlobalFoundries for practicing patented technology owned by Harvard without licensing the right to do so.
 The litigation in both cases resulted in settlements (see below).

 The patented technology is essential to key components of electronic products such as computers and cell phones.
 Invented by Professor Roy G. Gordon and members of his Harvard laboratory in the late 1990s and early 2000s, the technology relates to the deposition of thin films of metals and other materials onto surfaces—for example, to create an insulating layer on a semiconductor memory chip.
 The specific patents involved in the case cover certain metal alkylamide precursors and a process of using those precursors to create thin films of high-K dielectric materials.

 Professor Gordon and his research team—Dr. Jill Becker and Dr. Dennis Hausmann, then graduate students, and Dr. Seigi Suh, then a postdoctoral researcher—invested a significant amount of time and effort discovering and developing these materials, processes, and resulting products.
 Their efforts revolutionized the manufacture of semiconductor components, made better computers available around the world, and contributed to the growth of the information economy.

 Read about the Gordon lab’s innovations in the Harvard Gazette.

 Frequently Asked Questions

 What patented Harvard technology was involved in the cases?